from abc import ABC, abstractmethod

 def decode(self, latent_vector: torch.Tensor, condition: torch.Tensor | None = None) -> torch.Tensor:

-# User can decide how to use the condition in the decoder,
+User can decide how to use the condition in the decoder, by defining the architecture and forward function to

 output = self.decoder(latent_vector, condition)